Dec. 23, 2024

 $200-300

-No, Because the battery specifications may not match.
+No, given that the specifications of the batteries may not match.

-Nickel-Cadmium (NiCd) and Nickel-Metal Hydride (NiMH) batteries present distinct environmental footprints, influencing our ecosystem in various ways.
+Nickel-Cadmium (NiCd) and Nickel-Metal Hydride (NiMH) batteries present distinct environmental footprints, impacting our ecosystem in various ways.

 Manufacturing Process